MeItsLars/LevelDB-MCPE/README.md

 </dependency>
 ```

+I do NOT claim any ownership of the LevelDB project, original or Java wrapper.
-Credits for the LevelDB project go to Dain and Tinfoile
+Credits for the LevelDB Java Wrapper go to Dain and Tinfoiled.